Breaking Down Barriers Between Organisations To Improve Cancer Patient Outcomes and Experience

 A new way of working together, breaking down organisational barriers and taking a whole-system approach to enhancing patient experience through improving cancer waiting time performance, has been launched in West Yorkshire and Harrogate.

-Led by the Chief Executives of our six acute hospital Trusts, the launch of the WYH Cancer Alliance improvement collaborative was attended by more than 100 patients, clinicians, managers and cancer team members from across local places.
+Led by the Chief Executives of our six acute hospital Trusts, the launch of the WYH Cancer Alliance improvement collaborative in July 2019 was attended by more than 100 patients, clinicians, managers and cancer team members from across local places.

 You can read the report and action plan by clicking here.